openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 **Figure 7 AFTER LOGIN NOTICE tab**

-Support for languages other than English
+Support for Languages other than English
 ----------------------------------------

 In openEQUELLA, language packs can be used to control the language within